pydeep9026/pydeep9026/README.md

 - 👋 Hi, I’m @pydeep9026
-- 👀 just started with python hope to learn a lot.
+- 👀 just started with python,c and c++ hope to learn a lot.
 - 📫 How to reach me ..

 <!---